ShivaSud/ShivaSud.github.io/_posts/2025-08-07-logistic-regression.md

 ## Overview
 Logistic regression is a machine learning algorithm, which is used for binary classification, for example seeing if a student passed or failed an exam, given the amount of hours they spent studying for it.
 The reason why logistic regression has regression in the name, is because rather than predicting the class (whether the student will pass or not), it predicts the probability of them passing given the input - how many hours they spent studying.
 Using this probability, a threshold value can be set up to the discretion of the programmer, to decide which class the predicted probability will fall into.

-Continuing from the example above, lets say we perform an ordinary linear regression with the input being the hours the student studied on the x-axis, and then their predicted test score being on the y-axis.
+Continuing from the example above, let's say we perform an ordinary linear regression with the input being the hours the student studied on the x-axis, and then their predicted test score being on the y-axis.
 Now in logistic regression the aim is different as now we want the output to be a probability of the student passing rather than a predicted score.

 ## Multiple Features
 In the previous blog post regarding linear regression, we only considered the simple case of having just one input feature, but in this blog post I will explain how we can use multiple features to predict the target variable.
 Initially, we considered the following line